shinyay/spring-cloud-gcp-memorystore-gs/README.md

 Spring Boot automatically configures a suitable `CacheManager` to serve as a provider for the relevant cache.

+##### Supported Cache Providers
+If you have not defined a bean of type `CacheManager` or a `CacheResolver`, Spring Boot tries to detect the following providers:

 ## Demo

 ## Features